ronnieoverby/RavenDB-Linqpad-Driver/readme.txt

 RavenDB LINQPadDriver

+Releases are hosted on SourceForge: https://sourceforge.net/projects/ravendblinqpad/

-The latest release uses RavenDB client build 2330 and can be downloaded at http://goo.gl/T5hfm
+The latest release uses RavenDB client build 2330.

 Referencing another version of the client in LINQPad SHOULD take precedence.